kornia/kornia/README.rst

 Examples
 ========

-Run our Jupyter notebooks `examples <https://github.com/arraiyopensource/torchgeometry/tree/master/examples/>`_ to learn to use the library.
+Run our Jupyter notebooks `examples <https://github.com/arraiyopensource/kornia/tree/master/examples/>`_ to learn to use the library.

 Cite
 ============

-If you are using torchgeometry in your research-related documents, it is recommended that you cite the poster.
+If you are using kornia in your research-related documents, it is recommended that you cite the poster.

 .. code:: bash

  @misc{Arraiy2018,
   author    = {E. Riba, M. Fathollahi, W. Chaney, E. Rublee and G. Bradski}
-  title     = {torchgeometry: when PyTorch meets geometry}, booktitle = {PyTorch Developer Conference}, year      = {2018}, url       = {https://drive.google.com/file/d/1xiao1Xj9WzjJ08YY_nYwsthE-wxfyfhG/view?usp=sharing}
+  title     = {kornia: when PyTorch meets geometry}, booktitle = {PyTorch Developer Conference}, year      = {2018}, url       = {https://drive.google.com/file/d/1xiao1Xj9WzjJ08YY_nYwsthE-wxfyfhG/view?usp=sharing}